Skip to Main Content

 Wildlife Overpass

 Roads and highways encroach on wildlife habitats, increasing the risk of vehicle/wildlife interactions and posing a danger, not only to the wildlife, but often to drivers as well.
-Transportation agencies continue to address this problem, working to provide safe passage for animals - from turtles to grizzly bear - and provide protection for the travelling public.
+Transportation agencies continue to address this problem, working to provide safe passage for animals - from turtles to grizzly bears - and provide protection for the travelling public.
 This guide identifies many of the studies and guidelines currently in use.

 Guide Author

-Librarian, Oregon Dept. of Transportation
+Oregon Dept. of Transportation Library

 ODOTLibrary@ODOT.Oregon.gov